Exclusive with Darryl McDaniels (D.M.C.)

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First off, can you tell me how you got into coaching?
+First off, can you let us know how you got involved in boxing/training?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail